raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 ### Session Signaling Data

-The standard twelve-octet DNS message header and the four empty sections are followed by the Session Signaling Data.
+The standard twelve-octet DNS message header is followed by the Session Signaling Data.

-The first TLV in a Session Signaling request message (and its counterpart in the corresponding Session Signaling response message, if present) is the Operation TLV.
-Any subsequent TLVs after this initial Operation TLV (if present) are Modifier TLVs.
+The first TLV in a Session Signaling request message is the Operation TLV.
+Any subsequent TLVs after this initial Operation TLV are Modifier TLVs.

+Depending on the operation a Session Signaling response can contain:

+* No TLVs
+* Only an Operation TLV
+* An Operation TLV followed by one or more Modifier TLVs
+* Only Modifier TLVs

+(QUESTION: Should we include a count of TLVs now that there are multiple ones?)

 #### Operation TLVs